aguerson/ovz_virtuozzo_ct_to_proxmox_lxc/README.md

 ```

 ```
+/!\

-/!\ The template need to be supported by the Proxmox PVE version
+The LXC template need to be supported by the Proxmox PVE version

 Example: Debian 13 is not supported by Proxmox 8.x.
 But Debian 12 is OK.

+/!\
 ```

 ## On Proxmox PVE - Create a empty LXC from template with specific id